 How Acuity Knowledge Partners can help

-- We have nearly 20 years of experience in supporting global banks across the loan lifecycle.
-Our retail lending servicesoffer origination, processing, underwriting, closing and post-closing support across consumer mortgage and other retail products, covering the range of basic to complex tasks.
-Leveraging a mix of people, process and technology, we provide tailor-made solutions to our 90+ banking clients spanning retail, business, middle-market, real estate and leveraged finance.
+We have nearly 20 years of experience supporting global banks across the loan life cycle.
+Our retail lending services offer origination, processing, underwriting, closure and post-closure support across consumer mortgage and other retail products, covering basic to complex tasks.
+Leveraging a mix of people, process and technology, we provide tailor-made solutions spanning retail, business, middle market, real estate and leveraged finance to above 90 banking clients.